 OVC Support , Sexual and Reproductive health education for children

-Compassionate Swaziland provide basic needs and SRH education to adolescents.
+Compassionate Swaziland has signed a one year grant agreement with the US-Embassy in Swaziland to provide basic needs to and SRH rights education to adolescents.

 we give children a healthy start, the opportunity to learn and protection from harm.
 By transforming children's lives now,